mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

 ## Introduction

-I studied a biostatistics course within my third year in the college, including the **probabilitiy** concept and I have to apply what I studied;
+I studied a biostatistics course during my third year in the college, including the **probabilitiy** concept and I had to apply what I studied;
  so we had to choose a topic and represent a **Machine Learning** model.
- That was my first experience with ML, I and my team have to read about different ML algorithms to apply it on our set of data.
+ That was my first experience with ML, I and my team had to read about different ML algorithms to apply it on our set of data.
- I found later that ML track is very interisting I enjoyed this experience alot.
+ I found later that ML track is very interisting and I enjoyed this experience very much.

 ---

 ## Purpose

-For our society, breast cancer became a severe problem causing many deaths so  expecting the survival status of patients who will undertake breast cancer surgery is highly vital, as it speciﬁes whether conducting a surgery is the best solution for the patient or not.
+For our society, breast cancer became a severe problem causing many deaths so  expecting the survival status of patients who would undertake breast cancer surgery is highly vital, as it speciﬁes whether conducting a surgery is the best solution for the patient or not.
- To achieve an acurate prediction , we have to do alot of work in our data to represent the best model, We would like to explain the various data analysis operation that we would do on this data set and how to conclude or predict survival status of patients who undergone this surgery.
+ To achieve an acurate prediction , we had to do alot of work in our data to represent the best model, We would like to explain the various data analysis operation that we would do on this data set and how to conclude or predict survival status of patients who undergone this surgery.

 ---
 ## Data
 ### features
-  * ***Age*** of patient at time of operation (numerical)
+  * ***Age*** of patient at the time of operation (numerical)
   * ***year*** of operation (year-1900, numerical)
   * number of positive auxiliary ***nodes*** detected (numerical)
   * survival status ***class*** attribute